f1v/f1v-blog/src/content/react-360/index.md

 - `Animated` - Makes it possible to toggle the size, position, and appearance of elements in your scene in a declarative style that fits into React.
 - `Entity` - Allows you to display 3D objects in your environment.
   -- _Note on Entity_-- React 360 does have an `Entity` component but it does not actually work, so most documentation states that you should actually import `Entity` from Entity instead of React 360.
-- `VrButton` - Since the environemnt is represented differently compared to your typical webpage you are not able to interact with the elements on the site like you typically would.
+- `VrButton` - Since the environment is represented differently compared to your typical webpage you are not able to interact with the elements on the site like you typically would.
 React-360 provides the `VrButton` component that is a utility class that detects click-type actions across a variety of input devices.
 - `NativeModules` - provide the ability for React code to call back into your runtime, and provide functionality that's only available in the main browser environment.
 Examples include storing values between loads, requesting information about connected controllers, or manipulating the rendered environment.

 # Example: